Secure DNS Connection Settings

 Next-Gen Protocols (QUIC & H3)

-Experience ultra-low latency and zero head-of-line blocking.
+Ultra-low latency with zero head-of-line blocking.

 Requires compatible clients like AdGuard or latest browser builds.